NubeIO/rubix-ce-docs/docs/hardware/sensors/droplets/droplets-v1/install.md

 ![max200px](../../../img/droplet.png)

-This article details the installation and configuration of the Nube-iO MicroEdge LoRa Wireless Asset Sensor.
+This article details the installation and configuration of the Nube iO Droplet LoRa Wireless Sensor.
 # Mounting
 Droplets are 86mm x 86mm.
 They are designed to be mounted on flat surfaces using screws or double sided tape.
 They can be mounted vertically or horizontally.